ICPUG Home Page

 Klaus Knopper

-For Knoppix, the first Linux Live CD, and for the best hardware detection routines bar none.
+For Knoppix, one of the first Linux Live CDs, and for the best hardware detection routines bar none.

 Jörg Schirottke